Also called “Ohio River Valley Fever”

-This may include infection in the blood, (brain), and other organs.
+Histoplasmosis may include infection in the blood, (Brain), and other organs.
+This is referred to as “disseminated histoplasmosis”

-HIV patients and other immunocompromised patients are at increased risk of “disseminated histoplasmosis”
+HIV patients and other immunocompromised patients are at increased risk of “disseminated histoplasmosis”.

 - Most patients have no symptoms